-There are many plant varieties that pet owners should avoid growing, with fairly common types such as Dahlias, Marigolds and Geraniums topping the list.
-If eaten, they can bring on health problems such as stomach upset and drooling, to the more serious conditions with damage to the liver, kidneys and nervous system.
+Pet owners should avoid growing many plant varieties, with fairly common types such as Dahlias, Marigolds and Geraniums topping the list.
+If eaten, they can bring on health problems such as stomach upset and drooling to the more severe conditions that damage the liver, kidneys and nervous system.
 Instead, plant Busy Lizzies, Gerberas, Fuchsia and Sunflowers.

 Some plant varieties you must try and avoid if you are a pet owner are: